 Non-current intangible assets are stated at cost, less accumulated amortisation and accumulated impairment losses.
 The Bank amortises non-current intangible assets using the straight-line method over the estimated useful lives of the assets corresponding to future economic benefits from assets based on the annual percentage depreciation rates.
-In the Bank, non-current intangible assets mainly include software, which is amortised within no more than 5 years; the annual amortisation rate is 20%.
+In the Bank, non-current intangible assets mainly include software.